-Suzuki-rōshi: I am so sorry to be so lazy monk [laughs], but-because my doctor, Makura, you know, thought I was hepatitis, but for hepatitis it took me, my symptom didn't change in so long time, so he thought it may not be hepatitis, maybe cancer.
+Suzuki-rōshi: I am so sorry to be so lazy monk [laughs], but because my doctor, Makura [?], thought I had hepatitis, but for hepatitis it took me, my symptom didn't change in so long time, so he thought it may not be hepatitis, maybe cancer.

-So they started to check me, when, what day was it, two, three days ago, and I hospitalized, Mount Zion again, Mount Zion hospital again, and they took basalt [?] pictures of my liver and chest and took some blood from here and every doctor discussed about my illness, and the next day they had vacation, and the day before yesterday Makura came and told me you are cancer, you know.
+So they started to check me, when, what day was it, two, three days ago, and I was hospitalized, Mount Zion hospital again, and they took basalt [?] pictures of my liver and chest and took some blood from here and every doctor discussed about my illness, and the next day they had vacation, and the day before yesterday Makura came and told me you have cancer.
 So you can eat whatever you like, you can drink whatever you want to.
 So he told me exactly what is happening here.
 So I am telling you.
 That was what has happened to me the day before yesterday, and yesterday I came back here.

-So it was a big, it is big relief to me, that I can eat whatever I like.
-Before, so that, you know, I can live longer, I have to eat.
-And there are many-I had a list of things which I cannot eat.
+So it is big relief to me, that I can eat whatever I like.
+So that I can live longer, I have to eat.
+I had a list of things which I cannot eat.
 But now I have no restriction.
-So it is very-I myself, selfishly feel good, but on the other hand I am very sorry for you, you know.
+I myself, selfishly feel good, but on the other hand I am very sorry for you.
 But I think Buddha will take care of everything, so I shouldn't worry too much.

 How long I live I don't know.
 No one knows actually.
 I asked him, two years?
-At most [laughs]-he said-what he said.
+At most [laughs]-he said.
 What he said.
 I am not so sure about it.
-So I want you to be prepared for it, you know.
+So I want you to be prepared for it.
 If I live longer, it is better, of course, for me and for you, I think.
-But if I-I think I can live one more year for sure, I feel in that way.
+I think I can live one more year for sure, I feel in that way.
 I don't feel so discouraged or so weak.

-So, maybe, I want you allow me to be a lazy monk, that's all what I want you-that's all, you know.
+So, maybe, I want you allow me to be a lazy monk, that's all what I want you-that's all.
 I shall be very bad example, but [laughing] instead, you should be a good example.
 Okay?
 That's all what I want you to do or to know, to be prepared.

-Most of things you can decide between you, you know, discussing.
+Most things you can decide between you, discussing.
 If necessary, I can join your discussion.
 Physically, I get tired quite easily.